What Are the Best Restaurants in Seattle

 Best Late-Night Places

 Sleepless in Seattle might just be a movie, but if you’re a night owl, you should know that many restaurants stay open past 10 pm.
 You would not want to wander around the area looking for an open establishment to grab a bite.
-Luckily, some locations stay open late into the night.
+Luckily, some locations stay open late into the night and can help you cope with moving stress.

 One of those is the North Star Diner & Shanghai Room, and it works 24/7.
 This is great news for everybody that gets a craving for a homemade meal in the middle of the night, or after going out.
 You can have old fashioned milkshakes, coffee, and healthy specials.